AhmedSamymoh/CI-CD-Jenkins/Knowledge/Jira_Integration/README.md

 ## Step 2: Install the Jira Plugin in Jenkins

 ## Step 3: Integrating Jira in Jenkins

+- Go to `Credentials` in jenkins and add specific one for Jira Credentials

+- Get your API Tokin `JIRA_API_TOKEN` from Jira website

 Open Jenkins Dashboard:

 Navigate to Manage Jenkins: